-Roget: No govt funds for Patriotic
+Roget: No Govt funds for Patriotic

-OWTU head Ancel Roget said on Friday the union’s company, Patriotic Energies and Technology, will not be getting any government money in its bid to restart the Pointe-a-Pierre oil refinery of the defunct Petrotrin.
+OWTU head Ancel Roget said Patriotic Energies and Technologies will not get any government money in its bid to restart the Pointe-a-Pierre refinery, at the Patriotic logo launch at the Radisson Hotel, Port-of-Spain on Friday.
+Apart from the US$700 million bid to buy the refinery, Newsday asked if the millions of dollars needed to restart it from its mothballed state would come from government, investors or bonds/shares sold to the public.

-He was replying to Newsday’s question after he addressed the launch of the Patriotic logo at a function at the Radisson Hotel, Port of Spain, attended by the OWTU executive and several hundred union members sporting trademark blue jerseys.

-Apart from the US$700 million bid to buy the refinery, millions will also be needed to restart it from its current mothballed state.
+With the OWTU as the preferred bidder, Roget said its business plan, now under consideration by the Government, includes details of its financiers.

-Roget added that the union has not asked for, not been offered nor negotiated for any financial assistance from the Government.
+Roget said the union has not asked for, not been offered nor negotiated for any financial assistance from the Government.

-Newsday asked his views on the impending year-end closure of the Yara ammonia plant at Couva.
-He said he was due to meet Yara union members later on Friday to prepare for a meeting with the company on Monday.
-He said Yara is facing many challenges, like other gas users.

-Roget, basking in the praise of union members over the Patriotic bid, in an expansive mood urged a due diligence to be done on the Yara plant, given the union's pending interest.

 In his earlier address, Roget said Patriotic will hire the best people globally to run the business of the refinery.
 He would not become CEO, he said.

-No local business people or bankers had made a bid on the refinery, he said, but only the union is now seeking to retain the assets in the hands of the people of TT.
+No local business people or bankers had bid on the refinery, he said, just the union now trying to retain the assets in the hands of the people of TT.

 "The OWTU, as shareholder, is not for the benefit of the OWTU.
 We entered that costly, time-consuming and very challenging activity for the benefit of all citizens."